USF-HII/usf-hii.github.io/pages/hii-rc/overview.md

 #### Slurm Partitions

-Compute nodes in the cluster are grouped into partitions of compute nodes which include:
+Compute nodes in the cluster are grouped into partitions of compute nodes which provide the following classes of service:

-- `hii02` - Production-class computationally-intensive jobs.
+- `hii02` - Production computationally-intensive jobs.

-- `hii-test` - Development-class jobs before submitting to production.
+- `hii-test` - Developmental level of resources prior to submitting to a computationally-intensive cluster.

-- `hii-interactive` - A high-powered but single compute-node shell to develop or run a job with real-time feedback.
+- `hii-interactive` - High-powered single compute node interactive shell to develop or run a single job with real-time feedback.

 #### Filesystems